 Specializing in business and tort litigation, attorney Jacob Spaid helps clients resolve complex and class action disputes and issues.

 Mr. Spaid is active in the San Diego legal community.
-He is a former member of the Leadership Development Committee for the Association of Business Trial Lawyers, and a member of the Louis M. Welsh American Inn of Court.
-He is also a published author, with an article recently published in the Harvard Law School Forum on Corporate Governance and Financial Regulation.
+He is a former member of the Leadership Development Committee for the Association of Business Trial Lawyers and a member of the Louis M. Welsh American Inn of Court.
+He is also a published author, with an article published in the Harvard Law School Forum on Corporate Governance and Financial Regulation.

 He earned his Juris Doctor from California Western School of Law, where he graduated third in his class.
 While in law school, Mr. Spaid was a Senior Editor of the California Western Law Review, and Editor of California Western International Law Review.
 He received various awards and accolades while in law school, including Dean’s List, the Diane Ethics Award, the Law Review Outstanding Editor Award, and Academic Achievement Awards in nine of his classes.

 Mr. Spaid was selected to the 2021 Best Lawyers in America© “Ones to Watch” list, recognizing lawyers who have been in private practice between five and ten years.
 This award highlights the most promising younger lawyers in the country.
-He has also been selected as a Super Lawyers® Rising Star since 2017.
+He has also been selected as a Super Lawyers® Rising Star each year since 2017.

 Prior to earning his law degree, Mr. Spaid earned a Master of Business Administration from San Diego State University.
 He also earned a Bachelor of Science degree in Business Administration from San Diego State University, magna cum laude, and was elected by the faculty as the university’s top graduating Business Management student.